AI06-LEM/my-meal/SPECIFICATION.md

  - Voting mechanics translate the student preferences into comparison charts (e.g. pie charts, column charts) that show the votes, one per category
    - The system counts votes for each meal option and shows it on its respective chart
    - Later: The restaurant can further edit the resulting plan
- - Manually: the restaurant chooses four meals for the week to make a final menu: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifth day uses leftovers)
+ - Manually: the restaurant chooses four meals for the week to make a final menu: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifth day uses leftovers, it's called "SEEMPHONIE")
+ - The vote results and meal choice interface are to be shown on the restaurant page as well as on the admin page
+ - Once the meal plan is selected by the restaurant, the guest page is to be cleared (except last two weeks' meal plans) for the next round of voting, open on the following week
+ - Always show the last two weeks' meal plans decided by the restaurant on the guest page separate from the voting interface (above, below, or on either side)

 ## User interactions